mcfedr/paypal-php/README.md

 ## License

-The library is covered by the GPL v3 or higher.
+The library is covered by the MIT license.
 There is a copy in the repo.